-Procedures were put in place under the terms of the Welsh Language Scheme to ensure that any document for use by the public/student would be bilingual and that the Welsh language would not be treated less favourably than English with regards to size, quality and accuracy.
-These procedures continue to be applied.
+Procedures have been long established to ensure that any document for public or student is produced bilingually, and that the Welsh language would not be treated less favourably than English with regards to size, quality and accuracy.
+These procedures continue to be applied by staff when drafting any publications.